When to Match: A Cost-Balancing Principle for Dynamic Markets: Competitive Ratio Analysis

-Having shown that the CB algorithm achieves a bounded competitive ratio while standard heuristics do not, a natural question arises: how close to optimal can any online algorithm be?
-We establish a fundamental lower bound showing that no online algorithm can achieve a competitive ratio better than the golden ratio $(\sqrt{5}+1)/2 \approx 1.618$.
-The construction follows the classical ``rent-or-buy'' structure from online algorithms: the adversary forces any algorithm into a dilemma between acting too early (missing economies of scale) and acting too late (accumulating excessive waiting costs).
+Having shown that CB achieves a bounded competitive ratio on finite balanced instances while standard heuristics do not, a natural question arises: how close to optimal can any online algorithm be?
+We establish a matching lower bound showing that the factor $2$ in Theorem~\ref{thm:main} cannot be improved by any deterministic online algorithm over the full class of monotone complete-tuple matching-cost functions.
+This is a worst-case statement over the model class, not a claim about every fixed matching-cost function.
+For example, when matching costs are constant, waiting cannot reduce matching cost and immediate matching can be optimal.
+The lower-bound construction instead uses a monotone setup-cost-like function for which batching two complete tuples is almost no more expensive than matching one.